MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-report-spo.md

 ## Multi-factor authentication

-If your Power BI environment requires you to sign in using multi-factor authentication, you may be asked to sign-in with a security device to verify your identity.
+If your Power BI environment requires you to sign in using multi-factor authentication, you may be asked to sign in with a security device to verify your identity.
 This occurs if you did not sign in to SharePoint Online using multi-factor authentication but your Power BI environment requires an account validated by a security device.

 > [!NOTE]
 > Multi-factor authentication is not yet supported with Azure Active Directory 2.0.
 Users receive a message saying *error*.
 If the user signs in again to SharePoint Online using their security device, they may be able to view the report.